ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 A `yum clean all` will likely clean up such errors.

 ## Update RHEL
+This section describes the steps to update RHEL.

-This is an optional step and may not be necessary depending on the virtual machine that has been provided to you.
+*NOTE*: This is an optional step and may not be necessary depending on the virtual machine that has been provided to you.
+You may also not be permitted to do a full update, as that may move your RHEL to a version that is not yet supported by your operations team.
+For example, if the VM is running RHEL 7.3 a full update will result in RHEL 7.4.

 If you are building a VM from scratch, then you should do a full RHEL update to pick up updates since the release of the RHEL image you are using for the initial install.